Diploma and Dual Credential Requirements

 - BC Chemistry 12 or higher with a minimum C+ or equivalent.

 - BC Physics 11 or higher with a minimum C+ or equivalent.

 Under normal circumstances, all requirements must have been obtained within five years of application.

 High school students may apply; however, it is beneficial to successfully complete some post-secondary courses first.
 If you are applying while completing high school, and have not been accepted into the program, we recommend that you register for the BSc program and take some of the first-year RT service courses (and/or other BSc courses) before applying to the RT program:

 - Statistics (three credits).

-This will lighten your workload in the first year of the RT program.
-However, taking the courses listed above will not guarantee you acceptance into the program.
-Acceptance is dependent upon GPA and the number of courses taken.
+This may lighten your workload in the first year of the RT program.
+Please note, taking the courses listed above will not guarantee your acceptance into the program.
+Admission is dependent upon the cumulative GPA of completed applicable courses.